bluejsx/BlueJSX/doc/README.md

 ### Ref Attribute

 You can avoid breaking down DOM trees using `ref` attribute.
-Here is an example.
 By using `ref` attribute, you can replace the following code:
 ```jsx
 const btn = <button>click</button>
 const progress = <progress max='10' value='0' />